dvasha/strands/notes.md

 Let's start with a more casual explanation of our goals and examples to clarify!
 We want to have an algorithm to generate a "Strands" puzzle, for our [NYT Strands](https://www.nytimes.com/games/strands) clone.

-### What is Strands?
+#### What is Strands?
-Strands is a (cleverly designed) wordsearch game.
-Player must find the theme words, among them there is a _Spanagram_, a word that goes from one edge of the grid to the opposite edge, often the key theme word.
-- Words can be written in all 8 directions
+Strands is a modified wordsearch game.
+In addition to having a _spanagram_ (word that goes from one side of the table to the opposite side), words can be written in all directions (where each letter is a chess king's step away) and all cells are used in the solution.
-- When finding a word that isn't part of the goal theme words, user will be granted an award: precentage of a hint.
-If the word is "on theme" but not part of the solution of the puzzle, the award is higher.
-- The puzzle solution leaves no holes
-- All ways to write a certain theme word part of a valid puzzle solution.
-- letters cannot be reused (as such, goal words do not overlap)

-### Some examples:
+#### Some examples:
 Let's see some valid and invalid layouts using this tiny 3x3 example.
 <table>
 <tr>